 Without prejudice to the fundamental principles of third party access, such as transparent and non-discriminatory capacity allocation, CEER considers that SSOs should not be unduly prevented from innovating and developing new products.
+The regulatory framework for storage should be flexible, transparent and conducive to product development, where appropriate.

-Where barriers to product development are identified, they should be addressed on a case-by-case basis between the relevant NRA, SSOs and market participants.
+Where barriers to product development are identified, they should be addressed on a caseby-case basis between the relevant NRA, SSOs and market participants.
 SSOs should develop clear proposals to NRAs where they consider product development to be unduly restricted by the regulatory framework.